Continuous Heart Rate monitor

 In PPG recording, you don’t need electrodes, but just a device that has a proper LED and a photo receiver.
 That’s why it’s a common method used in wearables, such as in the Circular ring.

-Infrared light travels deeper into our tissues and enables more accurate measurements than other wavelengths of light such as green or blue.
+Infrared light and red lights travel deeper into our tissues and enable more accurate measurements than other wavelengths of light such as green or blue.
 However the green led will produce more robust measurements during movements.

-A great benefit of having a device like the Circular ring on your finger is that is most likely one of the most optimal places for PPG-based tracking.
-The reason being that it has the suitable arteries and capillaries for clear blood volume pulse signals, making the optical measurement more reliable and accurate.
-Besides, there are no moving parts between the joints in fingers, meaning that the ring sits firmly and doesn’t move.
+A great benefit of having a device like the Circular ring on your finger is that it is most likely one of the most optimal places for PPG-based tracking.
+The reason being that it has suitable arteries and capillaries for clear blood volume pulse signals, making the optical measurement more reliable and accurate.
+In addition, there are no moving parts between the joints in fingers, meaning that the ring sits firmly and doesn’t move.

-Heart Rate is the main component alongside to your movements for every Circular sleep, activity and wellness analyses.
+Heart Rate is the main component alongside your movements and temperature variations for every Circular sleep, activity and wellness analyses.

-Here is a list of the different useful factors that derive from your Heart Rate.
+Here is a list of the different useful metrics that are derived from your Heart Rate.

 Heart Rate Variability

-HRV then leads to sleep analyses, respiration rate, wellness analyses, stress and recovery analyses.
+HRV is helpful to sleep analyses, wellness analyses, stress and recovery analyses.

 To know more about HRV: Understanding Heart Rate Variability (HRV)